Starignus/PythonPractise/Chapter_4_Arduino+RPi/RPi_to_Arduino.md

 ```python
 print(ord(input))
 ```
-`ord`, given a string of length one, returns the value of the byte when the argument is an 8-bit string.
+The function `ord`, given a string of length one, returns the value of the byte when the argument is an 8-bit string.
 You should see a *0* being printed.

+> **Note:** If you have problems with this step, make sure you have properly done step 2 (uploading the new sketch to Arduino).

 8. Now that we have tested that the connection works we want to write a Python script that reads the messages from serial. so we type: